makendon/kits-dna/about.md

 Read my [blog]({{ '/blog/' | relative_url }}) for thoughts on:

+- Building a personal website
 - My [projects]({{ '/projects/' | relative_url }})
 - Product management
   - Internal
   - Public sector
-- Random stuff
+- Technology

+> :thinking: The purpose of my blog is to write my thoughts.
+Pretty simple, but both are critical skills.
+If it can help me engage interests, be more creative and learn new skills then I'll be happy.
+In the future who knows I might start a focussed blog or newsletter.

 ## :mirror_ball: Fun

-:soccer: Newcastle United fan! :raising_hand_man: was a hero of mine growing up.
+:soccer: Newcastle United! :raising_hand_man: was a hero of mine growing up.

-:golf: I don't play or practice enough but there's something about the challenge of improving that i love - tough game.
+:golf: I don't play or practice enough but there's something about the challenge of improving that I love.

-:ski: Started skiing at 6 years old in Canada, and have since skied in Switzerland, Norway, France and Italy.
+:ski: Started skiing at 6 years old in Canada, also skied in Switzerland, Norway, France and Italy.

-:video_game: I mainly play sport games, not played much since becoming a Dad and spending more spare time on tech projects.
+:video_game: I mainly play sport games, not played much since becoming a Dad and spending spare time on tech projects.

 > :call_me_hand: Hang Loose and Take Care
 >